 Nobody should feel ashamed of being bullied.
 It's not anyone's choice.
 The only people that should feel ashamed are the bullies themselves.
 You may be bullied for whatever reason, but you are not at fault!
 If you are going through this, I'll share some advice on what you can do.
-No one has the right to bother and hurt other people, that's why it has to be stopped.

 As I mentioned, there are levels to these things.
 If you know what you're going through is more serious and not sure where to go for help, I'll list some numbers to call I found online.

 Sexual Asualt Hotline- 800-656-4673 (this number directs you to a trained staff member in your area)

 It's not your fault, always remember that.
 The years between childhood and growing into an adult are getting harder everyday in the instant society we live in.
 Social media has sadly, made it easier to get bullied or harassed online.
 That's why I advise everyone, please be cautious with who you talk to, and what accounts you allow to follow.
 Never give out personal information, or your personal phone number to people you don't really know online.
 The more info people have, the more ways they can contact you even after if you block their account.

 Again, always talk to someone close.
 Ask for advice, find someone to confide in.
 Even writing in a stress journal can help clear your mind.
 You are strong, and you are here for a reason.
 You can move past this!

 Speak up and be the voice for the ones who stay silent.
 If you have an opportunity to make a change, take it.